American Tabloid: Part III, Pigs, February – November 1961

 Boyd and Bondurant help train the "Blessington Cadre": Cuban exiles training to overthrow Castro at a CIA camp in Florida, recruited through Hoffa's "Tiger Kab" taxi stand in Miami.
 The mob, through New Orleans boss Carlos Marcello, funds the operation by supplying the Cadre heroin for redistribution.
 Robert Kennedy has Marcello deported, unaware of (and uninterested in) his involvement in the CIA operation.
 Bondurant covertly absconds with Marcello when his INS plane lands in Central America.

 Littell, hired as Marcello's immigration lawyer at Boyd's recommendation, meets Bondurant and Marcello at their hideout and hands over the stolen Teamsters books.
-President Kennedy, unaware of Boyd's CIA connection, taps Boyd – now also working for the civil rights task force in Robert F. Kennedy's Justice Department – to investigate the Blessington operation and advise whether to implement the CIA's invasion strategy.
+President Kennedy, unaware of Boyd's CIA connection, taps Boyd – now also working for the civil rights task force at the Justice Department – to investigate the Blessington operation and advise whether to implement the CIA's invasion strategy.
 After a sham visit, Boyd naturally encourages the president to authorize the mission, promising Kennedy that it will guarantee his re-election.

 The Bay of Pigs Invasion is authorized, although Kennedy second-guesses its wisdom and refuses to provide the air support that the Cadre believes necessary.
-The invasion fails and proves an embarrassment for Kennedy and all involved—including the CIA, the mob, Bondurant, and Boyd.
+The invasion fails and proves an embarrassment for Kennedy and all involved—including the CIA, the mob, Bondurant and Boyd.
 The night of the invasion, Boyd is shot numerous times in a side operation to distribute "hot shots" of heroin that would be linked back to Castro.